seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/06_June/28/README.md

 - On the Capitalist Moon today, I did brief collection, then did an angel claim, before spending some time getting everything back up, before I later left and went to Capitalist Mars.
 I am only gaining a small amount of angels every week, I am still trying to figure out how to progress faster. - 2025, Saturday, May 24th
 - On the Capitalist Moon today, I did brief collection, then did an angel claim, before spending some time getting everything back up, before I later left and went to Capitalist Mars.
 I am only gaining a small amount of angels every week, I am still trying to figure out how to progress faster. - 2025, Saturday, May 31st
 - My session was skipped today. - 2025, Saturday, June 7th

-</details>

 - On the Capitalist Moon today, I did brief collection, then did an angel claim, before spending some time getting everything back up, before I later left and went to Capitalist Mars.
 I am only gaining a small amount of angels every week, I am still trying to figure out how to progress faster. - 2025, Saturday, June 14th

+</details>

-- My session was skipped today. - 2025, Saturday, June 21st
+- My session was skipped today. - 2025, Saturday, June 21st to 2025, Saturday, June 28th

 </details>